Core Idea

 • Performance and latency concerns: Each service boundary adds network hops and serialization overhead; consolidation reduces inter-service communication costs

-• Operational overhead: Managing deployments, monitoring, logging, and inter-service communication requires resources that may exceed business value for very small services
+• Operational overhead: Managing deployments, monitoring, and inter-service communication requires resources that may exceed business value for very small services

 Why It Matters

-The analysis prevents over-decomposition (excessive inter-service overhead, distributed transaction complexity) and supports appropriate service boundaries.
+Integrators enable evidence-based decisions about when not to decompose services, preventing the over-engineering trap of excessive microservices.
 Distributed systems introduce challenges—network latency, fault tolerance, data consistency—that don’t exist in monoliths.
 Integrators identify when these challenges outweigh decomposition benefits.

 Sources